affinitydb/doc/javascript.md

 To establish a new connection, a client simply needs to do the following:

 <pre>
-  var lib_chaosdb = require('chaosdb-client');
+  var lib_affinity = require('affinity-client');
-  var lChaosDB = lib_chaosdb.createConnection("http://user:password@localhost:4560/db/", {keepalive:false});
+  var lAffinity = lib_affinity.createConnection("http://user:password@localhost:4560/db/", {keepalive:false});
   ...
-  lChaosDB.terminate();
+  lAffinity.terminate();
 </pre>

-This example is assuming that the server runs on `localhost` and listens to port `4560`, and that the `chaosdb-client` module for node.js is properly installed.
+This example is assuming that the server runs on `localhost` and listens to port `4560`, and that the `affinity-client` module for node.js is properly installed.
 If a `user` is specified, it determines the owner of the store.
 For a new store, the `password` is optional, and implies encryption of the store.
 It is possible to omit both the `user` and `password` (i.e. `"http://localhost:4560/db/"`), in which case a default store owner is used.

-The resulting `lChaosDB` object is the public interface of the connection, providing [pathSQL](#pathsql-access-with-json-output) access via its `q` and `qCount` methods, and [object-friendly](#object-friendly-access) access via the other methods (`qProto`, `createPINs`, `startTx` etc.).
+The resulting `lAffinity` object is the public interface of the connection, providing [pathSQL](#pathsql-access-with-json-output) access via its `q` and `qCount` methods, and [object-friendly](#object-friendly-access) access via the other methods (`qProto`, `createPINs`, `startTx` etc.).

 The connection can be created with `keepalive` or not.
-If `keepalive` is enabled, then the resulting `lChaosDB` object represents a physical connection, implying one stable store session in the server, for the whole lifetime of that connection.
+If `keepalive` is enabled, then the resulting `lAffinity` object represents a physical connection, implying one stable store session in the server, for the whole lifetime of that connection.
-If `keepalive` is disabled, then the resulting `lChaosDB` object represents an abstract connection (which is effectively instantiating shorter physical connections on demand).
+If `keepalive` is disabled, then the resulting `lAffinity` object represents an abstract connection (which is effectively instantiating shorter physical connections on demand).

-Either way, `lChaosDB` represents one logical connection, usable in one logical execution thread.
-Concurrent access to the ChaosDB server requires multiple instances of a connection.
+Either way, `lAffinity` represents one logical connection, usable in one logical execution thread.
+Concurrent access to the Affinity server requires multiple instances of a connection.

 The connection must be terminated by calling `terminate`.

-Her's a link to more information [about streaming and pagination](./ChaosDB protobuf.md#about-streaming-and-pagination).
+Her's a link to more information [about streaming and pagination](./protobuf.md#about-streaming-and-pagination).

 ##pathSQL Access with JSON Response
 This access path is self-sufficient and will feel most natural to people with SQL experience.